 A lot of teams and companies try to hire a dedicated person for a development team to handle application security where in fact they do not need that on a full-time basis.
 Also, forgetting about the fact that it is also hard to find that individual.

-So, the answer to that is to implement a security champion, but what does that mean?
+The answer to that is to implement a security champion.

-A security champion someone within an existing team, where you identify someone who shows interests in security.
+A security champion someone within an existing team, who shows an interest in security.
 There’s always someone within your team who has a knack for security.

-What you do, is you enable that person by providing the right training and support by an application security individual so that there is successful.
-Then they can handle majority of the problems within that development.
+By enabling that person with the right training and support from an application security individual, they can handle a majority of the problems within that development.

-What are the responsibilities, what is expected from the security champion?
-Can you expect them to do everything that a regular secret subject matter expert would do?
-No, you can’t do that because the person already has their existing duties within the DevOps function.
-You can’t expect them to perform 80% of the database security activities such as:
+It’s not reasonable to expect the security champion to do everything that a regular security subject matter expert would do.
+That individual already has their existing duties within the DevOps function.
+However, you can’t expect them to perform 80% of the database security activities such as: